Pippo98/Qt-Codes/Threaded/README.md

 A signal is a function that can not be implemented, in fact it is only declared and "called" (using emit).

-A signal could accept arguments that can be catched from the slot attached to it
+A signal could accept arguments that can be catched from the slot attached to it.

 In qml, the only way to acces to the argument carried from the signal is to use the same variable name as in the declaration in the .h file.

 ### Thread

-In this version I used QThread to limitate lags
+In this version I used QThread to limitate lags.

 I threaded two functions: